-Any time you encounter or even suspect that private information has been lost, or if that information has become unsecured in any way, you should report the incident to the State Fund Privacy Office, located in the Ethics & Compliance Department.
+Any time you encounter or even suspect that private/confidential information has been lost, or if that information has become unsecured in any way, you should report the incident to the State Fund Privacy Office, located in the Ethics & Compliance Department.
 You can e-mail them at privacy@scif.com or report the breach via the Privacy Reporting Hotline at (877) 801-7758.
 Information about incident reporting can be found on the Ethics & Compliance intranet web site.

+XV.
 Annual Acknowledgement

-All State Fund employees will be required to sign a statement annually that they have read and understand State Fund's Code of Conduct.
-The statement requires employees to state that they agree to act in accordance with the Code.
-The signed statement must be returned to Human Resources Operations.
+All State Fund employees are required to sign an acknowledgement annually that they have read and understand State Fund's Code of Conduct.
+The statement requires agreement by employees that they will act in accordance with the Code.
+Copies of signed statements will be included in employee Official Personnel Files.